Chapter o5, in which the company is drunk with summer

 "Because we're trespassing," Red replied, at which point Kili dropped his comrades to stare irately at the Red Fairy.

 "Can I have another fruit, Miss Red?"
 Bilbo sang happily from underneath the pile of drunken dwarves.

-"Pray tell, how are we going to escape our impending doom?"
+"Prithee, do tell how are we to escape our impending doom?"
 Kili asked, voice dripping with resentment as he assessed said drunken pile.

 Red wasn't listening.
 Instead, she was gazing at the sun through tree branches that were thick with leaves.
 The clearing had emptied, no sign of its previous liveliness in sight.
 The sound of approaching footsteps did nothing to calm Kili's nerves.

 "We're going to have to run."

 "In case you haven't noticed, we can't very well-"

 The forest had shifted back to Mirkwood.
 He recognized the looming darkness and polluted air.
 He blinked several times, not believing his eyes.